kourouklides/fsharp-examples/README.md

 fsharp-examples
 ==============

-Sample code in .NET F# developed with the latest version of MS Visual Studio or Xamarin Studio.
+Example code in .NET F# developed with the latest version of MS Visual Studio or Xamarin Studio.

 Suitable for beginners to intermediate programmers.